Ard3ny/ard3ny.github.io/_posts/2023-04-20-Upgrade-gerrit-from-2-16-to-3-7-2.md

 mermaid: false
 ---

-Just though, I would share some of my recent experience of upgrading Gerrit from 2.16.19 to at this time most recent 3.7.2.
+I decided I would share some of my recent experience with upgrading Gerrit from 2.16.19 to at this time most recent 3.7.2.

 ## 1. Stop the Gerrit service and make the backup if you're able to